 Where power, beauty, talent, intellect, and money are valued, those who cannot readily provide them go overlooked.
 In fact, the exclusiveness in sorting what and who is on top – and what our relationship is to them – pushes attention away from marginalized people.

 Henri Nouwen wrote, “In our society, we consider the upward move the obvious one while treating the poor cases who cannot keep up as sad misfits, people who have deviated from the normal line of progress.”

 Consequentially, People with disabilities are often ignored and left with no natural way of connecting with people living in everyday community life.
 While this may seem insignificant at first glance, it is a serious problem.

-People with disabilities are often:
+People with disabilities are often

-- Lower in social status than others
+Decreased in social status

-- Involuntarily moved and separated from others
+Moved involuntarily and separated from others

-- Lacking personal control over their lives
+Denied personal agency over their lives